Context: This is Part 0 of the Production Agents Deep Dive series — the hub. For a quick introduction, read The Agent Loop Is a Lie first.

 What Goes Wrong Without This:

-The Six Capabilities Tutorials Skip
+The Eight Capabilities Tutorials Skip

 Every tutorial teaches observe-think-act.
 Here’s what they leave out: